Math Calculators

 Binary-calculator

-Binary division follows the same rules as long division for decimal numbers.
-Similarly to the decimal system, in the binary numeral system, division by 0 cannot be performed.
+Binary division relies on the same long division principles used for decimal numbers.
+Just like in base-10 mathematics, dividing by 0 is impossible.
 The rules for binary division are:

 • 0 ÷ 0 cannot be performed